 - Phone, internet, and cable providers

-You also get 2% back on the first $25,000 spent at gas stations and restaurants.
+You also get 2% back on the first $25,000 in purchases at gas stations and restaurants.
 All remaining purchases earn 1% back.
+Your benefits don’t expire and there is no annual fee to worry about.

-It’s possible to redeem your points for travel rewards, cash rewards, gift cards, or Amazon.com shopping credit.
+It’s possible to redeem your points for travel rewards, cash rewards, or gift cards.
 Your points are worth 1 cent each.
 Since this card doesn’t charge an annual fee, you don’t get a travel redemption bonus or 1:1 point transfers like the Ink Business Preferred.

-After spending $3,000 in the first three months, you also earn a signup bonus of $500.
+If you spend $7500 in the first three months of account opening, you can earn a signup bonus of $750.

 If you want to earn unlimited 2% cash back on every purchase, the Capital One® Spark® Cash for Business can be for you.
 This can be a better option when your purchases don’t easily fit into tiered bonus categories.

-If you don’t spend enough to justify the $95 annual fee, you can also opt for the no annual fee Spark Cash Select which earns unlimited 1.5% back and doesn’t charge a foreign transaction fee either.
+If you don’t spend enough to justify the $95 annual fee, you can also opt for the no annual fee Capital One® Spark® Cash Select for Business which earns unlimited 1.5% back and doesn’t charge a foreign transaction fee either.
+The Capital One Spark business card options are plentiful, which can help you find the right card for you.

 Summary of the Best Credit Cards for Dentists